 According to Vetstreet, the Vizsla really only needs a very basic level of coat care to keep the coat and skin healthy.

 Depending on how tolerant you are of shed dog hair, you can get away with brushing your dog as little as once per week if that is all time allows for.
+Using a high quality brush on your Viszla will make the job easier.

 The news gets even better when it comes to bath time.
 Vizslas produce beneficial skin oils that help to nourish and condition the skin and coat.
 If you bath a Vizsla too often, this will deplete these oils and dry out the coat.